-Atrial Fibrillation: Causes, Symptoms & Solutions
+Atrial Fibrillation: Causes, Symptoms & Natural Support Strategies

 More than 30 million people worldwide are affected by atrial fibrillation (AFib).
 AFib is a type of cardiac arrhythmia, or irregular heartbeat.
 This common and serious condition can lead to blood clots, stroke, dementia, heart failure, and even death.